Course of Study

 **Students teaching a language other than English have the option of replacing these courses with comparable courses in their language of study.

-Courses that can count as electives include additional LT seminars, graduate level courses in other language departments (such as Romance Languages or East Asian Languages and Literatures), or courses in the School of Education, International Studies, Psychology, and others.
+Courses that can count as electives include additional LT courses or seminars, graduate level courses in other language departments (such as Romance Languages or East Asian Languages and Literatures), or courses in the School of Education, International Studies, Psychology, and others.

 Internships are arranged on an individual basis in a range of language teaching or curriculum developing contexts.
 Students can intern in language classrooms at the American English Institute (AEI) at all levels, at Lane Community College, in various Foreign Language classes at the UO or LCC, at the Center for Applied Second Language Studies (CASLS), and sometimes in K-12 classrooms.
 Classroom internships involve observation, assisting, and some teaching under the supervision of a cooperating teacher.
 LTS students can also tutor UO FL and ESL students individually, such as through the UO Writing Lab.